claytose/CS312Minecraft/README.md

    - Fill out "AWS Access Key ID" and "AWS Secret Access Key" with keys recorded from AWS Academy.
    - Type "us-west-2" for "Default region name" to set it to Oregon.
    - Click "Enter" for "Default output format."

+---

+## 3. Set Envrionment Variables

-8. Save the AWS information as environment variables in the terminal to be used in the scripts later using:
+1. Save the AWS information as environment variables in the terminal to be used in the scripts later using:
       - Need to replace each of the fields with your AWS information saved from Step 2.6.
    ```bash
    export AWS_ACCESS_KEY_ID=<YOUR_ACCESS_KEY_ID HERE>